hyukjunlim/CheapNet/README.md

 ## Key Features

 - **Hierarchical Representations**: Higher-level representations to enhance the understanding of protein-ligand interactions that act as groups.
-- **Cross-Attention Mechanism**: Leverages cross-attention to capture significnat interactions between protein and ligand clusters.
+- **Cross-Attention Mechanism**: Leverages cross-attention to capture significant interactions between protein and ligand clusters.
 - **Performance**: Achieves high accuracy of protein-ligand binding affinity prediction across various datasets.
 - **Efficiency**: Designed to be memory-efficient, requiring minimal memory and computation compared to other attention-based models.